|

 Religion should attend to the moral problem.
 At present "the actual spectacle more resembles a battlefield than an orchestra.
 Everywhere, in economics as well as in political life, the guiding principal is one of ruthless striving for success at the expense of one's fellow men.
 This competitive spirit prevails even in schools and, destroying all feelings human fraternity and co-operation, conceives of achievement not as derived from the love for productive and thoughtful work, but as springing from personal ambition and fear of rejection."

-which are so comprehensive and so well founded that men will accept them as grounded in the vast mass of their individual emotional experiences."
+Einstein was deeply convinced that it should be privilege of human genius, impersonated by inspired individuals, "to advance ethical axioms which are so comprehensive and so well founded that men will accept them as grounded in the vast mass of their individual emotional experiences."
 He argues: "Whoever is concerned with this problems, a crucial one in the study of religion as such, is advised to read the description of the Pueblo Indians in Ruth Benedict's book, Patterns of Culture.
 Under the hardest living conditions, this tribe has apparently accomplished the difficult task of delivering its people from the scourge of competitive spirit and of fostering in it a temperate, co-operative conduct of life, free of external pressure and without any curtailment of happiness."

 To illustrate his notion of the cosmic religious person, Einstein was fond of citing the following example: During the First World War, someone tried to convince a famous Dutch scientist that this war might eventually prove to be the right step in the history of mankind.
 The scientist had replied: "I cannot now disprove the accuracy of your assertion, but I do know that I should not care to live in such world."
 Einstein remarked: "This is what I call divinity-let us think, feel and act like this man, uphold the dignity of man by refusing to accept faithful compromises even if they are legitimized in the name of God and religion.

-Einstein on Religion - SGR
+From Einstein on Religion - SGR